How to Submit Your Website to Google

 Click "Add Property"

-When you login, you will be taken to your Search Console home page.
+After you login, you will be taken to your Search Console home page.
 Look for the button to "Add your first property".
 Click on "+ Add property."

 This will set up the process to publish a new website property to your Search Console account.